 One in nine bridges are structurally deficient, according to the American Society of Civil Engineers.
 The U.S. has more than 4,000 deficient dams, which have an average age of 52 years.

-We need to keep our citizens safe and prioritize the nation's many urgent infrastructure projects.
+We need to keep our citizens safe, prioritize the nation's many urgent infrastructure projects, and enable adoption of more durable, lower cost materials for infrastructure renewal.

 The Material Measurement Lab develops methods to test and predict the health of critical connections in bridges and buildings and nondestructive evaluation techniques for structures such as in-service bridges that can’t be dismantled for examination.
-We also provide measurement methods for the new materials increasingly used in fuel pipelines; for the performance of structural steel when it is stressed by fire, explosion, impacts, and natural disasters; and for the availability and sustainability of our water infrastructure.
+We also provide measurement methods for the new materials increasingly used in fuel pipelines; for the performance of structural steel when it is stressed by fire, explosion, impacts, and natural disasters; for the availability and sustainability of our water infrastructure; and for new composites that are stronger and more cost effective than traditional materials.
 And that's just our more recent work: We have a long history of supporting the steel and concrete industries with reference materials for quality assurance.

 Bridge and Pipeline Safety